CodingGagan/markdown_test/apis/governance-apis/forecast-api.md

 ## Forecast Container

-The Forecast Container powers multiple cost prediction features in Kubecost including Forecasting and [Anomaly Detection](/using-kubecost/navigating-the-kubecost-ui/anomaly-detection.md).
+The Forecast Container powers multiple cost prediction features in nOps including Forecasting and [Anomaly Detection](/using-nOps/navigating-the-nOps-ui/anomaly-detection.md).
 It reads the last 100 days of cost data to form a reliable model of prediction when querying with the Forecast API.

 The Forecasting Container can be disabled by setting the Helm flag: